 I grew up in a musical family.
 My first attempts to play music were Friday night family jam sessions where we’d all trade around a collection of beat up old instruments leftover from my parent’s stints as big band musicians.
 My favorite tune back then was When the Saints Go Marching In, which I learned to play on piano, trumpet, trombone, and drums.
 Back then creating music was all intuition.
 I’m not sure I sounded so good but I felt the excitement and couldn’t wait to learn more.
 I remember noticing with a shrug that there seemed to be some rules involved (music theory) but that basically, we just played whatever seemed to fit.

 However, during that time, my cool older brothers kept my musical interests alive.
-One who led a blues band that played all over town showed me how to the read chord symbols on pop song folios.
-The other wrote and performed neo-classical chamber music in churches before going off to music school decided to tutor me in college level theory and guide my interest in composing.
+One, who led a blues band that played all over town, showed me how to the read chord symbols on pop song folios.
+The other, who wrote and performed neo-classical chamber music in churches before going off to music school, decided to tutor me in college level theory and guide my interest in composing.
 The family still did occasional jams and my brothers and I worked at music one-on-one through the contrasting lenses of pop music and composing.

 Somehow, I got into music school despite my terrible reading skills.
 My professors pushed me hard and I thank them for that but they almost broke me, because the performance music was so tedious and the composing assignments, so academic.
 It was landing a gig in the dance department that saved me.
 I liked how my creative skills were more appreciated there in an immediate and visceral way.
 When the teacher called out, “5, 6, 7, 8,” there was no time to mess around.
 You had to come up with a chord progression, style, groove, and melody that fit the character of the dance combination right on the spot.
 If you did it well, the dancers were inspired and the whole studio would fill with hot, sweaty, inspired motivation.
 I thrived on it and I credit dance accompaniment work with being able to turn on my creative music-making pump whenever it’s needed.